Last Updated on March 1, 2022

 DIY flaxseed gel has a weak hold, but with a few easy add-ins it can actually give you a strong cast, moisture, and protein!

-Check out this video to learn how to make the perfect flaxseed gel for your hair type while sourcing all the ingredients sustainably.
+Check out this recipe to learn how to make the perfect flaxseed gel for your hair type.

 store bought flaxseed gel: